BWBama85/fedora-plex-and-arrstack-ansible-playbook/README.md

 # Fedora Media Server Setup via Ansible

 This is an Ansible playbook to setup a Fedora 38 server as a media server.
-It is based on the [Fedora 38 Server](https://getfedora.org/en/server/download/) installation.
-This is opinionated and will need some adjusting based on your use case until I can spend more time making it more flexible.
-This should give you a good starting point though.
+The playbook can install Plex, Sonarr, Radarr, Prowlarr, Lidarr, Whisparr, Readarr, and qBittorrent-nox.
+It will also setup a systemd service for each application and configure firewalld to allow access to the applications.

 ## Requirements
-- Fedora 38 Server
+- Fedora Server
 - Ansible
-- SSH access to the server with a user with sudo privileges and a public key with no password
+- SSH access to the server with a user with sudo privileges and a SSH key
-- make installed on ansible machine
+- make installed on ansible machine where playbook will be run

 ## Features
 - Plex Media Server